 - One character development opportunity was lost–painfully–when Carrie Fisher died.
 I would love to read the original concept/script when she was alive and available to play Leia once more.
 As someone in the production said, that was meant to be “her movie.”
 Alas, we’ll never know.

-- Rose Tico, who admittedly had some bad/silly choices written for her in The Last Jedi, had the opportunity to become a more believable/sensible hero in this film.
+- Rose Tico, who admittedly had some bad/silly choices written for her in The Last Jedi, had the opportunity to become a more believable/sensible hero.
 In this movie, she is a tad more sensible, but had little more than a supporting role.
 I could be wrong, but I think Kelly Marie Tran, the actress, even let her disappointment come across in her delivery.
 But that brings up another thing…

 - The little kid at the end of The Last Jedi is seen moving his broom toward his hand using (presumably) the power of the Force.
 What happened to him?
 Again, this would have been a great opportunity to democratize the Force by having many people across the galaxy suddenly using it.
 Why do you need the Jedi Knights (or, contrarily, should you need to fear an Empire/First Order) if suddenly anybody is a potential Jedi Knight/Skywalker?
 This would’ve been a great story opportunity, and I had a gleam of hope from reading the title.
 Perhaps the “rise of Skywalker” might have meant that many hundreds or thousands of people would be able to use the Force?
+Think about it as a Spartacus moment, where suddenly dozens of random characters stand up to Kylo Ren and the First Order by finding the force within them and declaring, “I’m Skywalker!” one after the other.
 That would’ve made for a much more interesting story line, and wouldn’t have required bringing Palpatine back from the dead.
-The Force Awakens and The Last Jedi laid the groundwork for telling that sort of story, but the writing team ignored it.
+The Force Awakens and The Last Jedi laid the groundwork for telling that sort of story, but the writing team ignored or abandoned it.

 Lastly, both the original and the prequel trilogies included love stories–Han and Leia, Anakin and Padme–so I sort of expected to see one here.
 The third set of stories had numerous potential partners: Rey and Finn, Rey and Poe, Rey and Kylo/Ben, Finn and Rose, even Finn and Poe.
 None of those happened.
 They even added a previous female acquaintance of Poe’s and another former Stormtrooper into the mix in TROS as potential love interests for our heroes, and those went nowhere.
 I’m not certain if that was the result of confused/indecisive screenwriting or a deliberate attempt to keep any heroines from defining themselves by their romantic relationships with men (a recent phenomenon measured by the Bechdel test).
 I suspect it’s the latter.
 Note to whoever came up with the Bechdel test: it’s not a sin for people to fall in love.
 Happens all the time in movies and in the real world.
 No, really.
 If that test is going to be applied to all movies from now on, the romantic comedy writers (and movie makers in general) are going to have serious storytelling and attendance troubles in the future.

-So if you’re looking for things to be annoyed by in this film, you will find them.
+So if you’re looking for things to be annoyed by in this film, you will find plenty of them.
 If you can tune out a lot of that–and it is possible–you’ll be just fine.